 - Free back catalogue of published Bruntwood Prize winning plays from publishers Nick Hern.

 - Two workshops with Lyn Gardner, accompanying her to see a show and discussing with her on what to look out for and how to talk and write about scripts rather than fully formed productions.

 - Administrative support in their role as Judge

-- A 250 word statement in the body of the email on why you want to be a Judge for the Bruntwood Prize, and what new writing for the stage and the role of the playwright means to you.
+Stage One application was simple and asked for a 250 word statement via email on why you want to be a Judge for the Bruntwood Prize, and what new writing for the stage and the role of the playwright means to you.

 Round 2 will involve reading an unproduced script and producing a short script report.
 Both script and script report guidance will be provided by the Royal Exchange Theatre.

 These reports will be provided to Lyn Garner no later than Wednesday 24th October and she will choose one winner of the People’s Judge position, and three strong entries who will be offered a position as a Bruntwood Prize reader.
 This offer will be made no later than Friday November 16th.
 Readers will also be paid the standard rate per script.

 The winning Peoples Judge will need to be available for the following activities.
 We will confirm the dates as soon as possible;

 - Late Jan 2019- day for Bruntwood Prize launch event